newkeros/Projet_2/README.md

 Execute the main.py file with the folder path you want the script to go in `<python main.py <path_you_decide> >`

 A data folder will be created.
-In this folder, the script will create folders for each categories.
-In each category folder a CSV file with books informations will be created.
+In this folder, the script will create a folder for each category.
+In each category folder, a CSV file with books informations will be created.
 A folder with all the images from this category will be created as well.

 **Disclaimer** : Please be patient, the script needs approximatively 13 minutes to be fully run.